bbc/news-apps-coding-challenge/README.md

 * `event=load` – any network request
 * `time=xxx` - the time (in ms) for the network request to complete
-* `event=display` – whenever a screen is shown
+* `event=display` – whenever a screen is shown (the headline or the article)
-* `time=xxx` - the time (in ms) from when the user initiated a request that would show the screen to the point where the screen has been shown
+* `screen=XXX` - an identifier for the screen that was shown

 ```bash
 curl -G https://raw.githubusercontent.com/bbc/news-apps-ios-coding-challenge/master/analytics?event=load&data=100
 ```

 ### Considerations
 This is an opportunity to demonstrate your understanding of what modern iOS app development looks like.
-We believe that good contributors to achieving this are typically code readability, separation of concerns, the open/closed principle, error handling, unit testing, and an intuitive, responsive, user interface.
+We believe that good contributors to achieving this are typically code readability, unit testing, separation of concerns, the open/closed principle, error handling, and an intuitive, responsive, user interface.

 You can write the app in either Swift or Objective-C, but _you should not use any third party libraries_.

-Remember we are looking for a demonstration of your skills, not perfection.
+Remember we are looking for a demonstration of your skills - not perfection.
 A comment about what you would do next might be better than squeezing in everything, but not doing anything to your usual standard.
 We would typically expect this to take you  a few evenings at most.

 ### Submissions
 To submit your code, please create a private GitHub repo (it’s free) and share your code repo with our GitHub user, [bbcnewsapps](https://github.com/bbcnewsapps).
 Please note that we will be considering your git commit history during our evaluation.